Pineapple guava blossom. Photo: mizpattytoyou under the Creative Commons Attribution License 2.0.

 Pineapple guavas (Feijoa sellowiana or Acca sellowiana) are unsung heroes as far as I’m concerned.
-For the life of me I haven’t been able to figure out why this plant is so underutilized—especially for edible landscaping.
+For the life of me, I haven’t been able to figure out why this plant is so underutilized—especially for edible landscaping.

 And they’re promptly ignored.
-Blessed are the Pineapple guava.
+Blessed are the pineapple guava.

-Let it be known that they’re anything but a one-trick-pony.
-Aside from the fact that deer ignore them, let me give you other great reasons to plant some of your own:
+Let it be known that they’re anything but a one-trick pony.
+Aside from the fact that deer ignore them, let me give you other great reasons to plant some of your own.

-1. Interesting and Attractive Foliage.
+1. Interesting and attractive foliage

 Pineapple guava is a handsome shrub with thick, oval, silvery-green foliage.
 I should have mentioned right up front that these bad boys are evergreen.
-This is extremely important to someone who likes some texture and color year round (namely, me).
+This is extremely important to someone who likes some texture and color year-round (namely, me).
 There’s nothing wimpy going on here.
 It’s a substantial plant that can be pruned into tree form or double as a boundary hedge.

-2. Beautiful (and Interesting) Flowers.
+2. Beautiful (and interesting) flowers

-3. Edible Fruit (and Flowers!).
+3. Edible fruit (and flowers!)

 Yes, those fabulous flowers are completely edible.
-You can eat them right off the plant, toss them into a salad (imagine that presentation), add them to iced tea, or make jelly.
+You can eat them right off the plant, toss them into a salad (imagine that presentation), add them to iced tea, or use them to make jelly.
 They have a fruity-sweet-with-a-little-tang flavor.
 The fruit will show up in the fall and is ripe when they drop off of the shrub.

-5. Container friendly.
+5. Container friendly

-6. Did I mention that they’re deer-resistant?
+6. Did I mention that this plant is deer resistant?

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.